 ABOUT

-The length of each segment of the partition .
-In this case, it is obvious that for the partition points the relation will be true:
+The length of each partition segment.
+In this case, it is obvious that the following relation will be valid for the partition points:

 and x 0 = a And x n = b.

-Connect the points of the graph of the function with the coordinates by segments.
-As a result, we get a broken line, which is a graph of a piecewise linear function (Fig. 17).
-On each segment of the partition, the function is given by the formula
+Let us connect the points of the graph of the function with coordinates with segments.
+As a result, we obtain a broken line, which is a graph of a piecewise linear function (Fig. 17).
+On each of the partition segments the function is given by the formula

-those. the function performs piecewise linear interpolation of the function on the segment (Fig. 17).
+those. the function performs piecewise linear interpolation of a function on a segment (Figure 17).

 Let's calculate the integral:

-The integral of the function over the entire segment is the sum of the integrals (14):
+The integral of the function over the entire segment is the sum of integrals (14):

 Quadrature formula